5 Good Reasons Why Co-Teaching Doesn't Work in Public Education

 People who go into business together generally share the same values and business philosophy.
-In fact, they will deliberately choose a partner who shares their views.
-They would never randomly choose somebody without a strong understanding of how that person operates.
+In fact, they will deliberately choose an associate who shares their views.
+They would never randomly choose someone without a strong understanding of how that person operates.

 In co-teaching, you don’t get to choose your partner.
 The main intent is to pair a regular education teacher up with a specialty area teacher to meet all students' needs in one classroom at the same time.
 Like one big happy family, right?

 Many co-teachers have different or opposing views in the following areas: